kurogedelic/Anechoicetry/README.md

 - ✅ Cleaned up orphaned files

 **Project Health:**
-- All 13 sketches have complete file sets
+- All 15 sketches have complete file sets
 - No orphaned files remaining
 - Consistent naming conventions enforced
 - All packages verified and deployable
-- Removed 13 similar sketches to focus on unique pieces
+- Collection now at 50% completion milestone

 ---